rust-lang/blog.rust-lang.org/_posts/2016-05-16-rust-at-one-year.md

 [lalrpop]: http://smallcultfollowing.com/babysteps/blog/2015/09/14/lalrpop/
 [html5ever]: https://kmcallister.github.io/talks/rust/2014-rust-macros/slides.html

 - **Platforms and targets**.
-Rust's footprint is not much bigger than C's, which makes it ideal for using in all kinds of places.
-Over the last year, Rust gained the ability to work directly with the native [MSVC toolchain] on Windows, to target [musl] (thereby creating a binary that can be used with zero dependencies on *any* variety of Linux), to target Android and ARM devices, and [many more platforms][platforms].
+Rust's memory footprint is not much bigger than C's, which makes it ideal for using in all kinds of places.
+Over the last year, Rust gained the ability to work directly with the native [MSVC toolchain] on Windows, to target [musl][musl] (thereby creating a binary that can be used with zero dependencies on *any* variety of Linux), to target Android and ARM devices, and [many more platforms][platforms].
 The new [rustup tool] makes it a breeze to manage and compile to these various targets.
 As of